r4victor/tenthousandmeters/content/blog/python_bts_07.md

 };
 ```

 The members of a type are called slots.
 Each slot is responsible for a particular aspect of the object's behavior.
-For example, the ` tp_call` slot of a type specifies what happens when we call the object of that type.
+For example, the ` tp_call` slot of a type specifies what happens when we call the objects of that type.
 Some slots are grouped together in suites.
 An example of a suite is the "number" suite `tp_as_number`.
 Last time we studied its `nb_add` slot that specifies how to add objects.
 This and all other slots are very well [described](https://docs.python.org/3/c-api/typeobj.html) in the docs.

 How slots of a type are set depends on how the type is defined.
 There are two ways to define a type in CPython: